 TOP 5 STATES IN THE US FOR SOLAR ENERGY

+Solar warning labels are an important part of solar panel usage, but where are most solar panels being used?
 NerdWallet has compiled the top 5 states in the US for residential solar energy, according to four specific criteria.
-Top of the pile was California, thanks to a sunny location, the pioneering of solar leasing, and great cash-back incentives.
+Top of the pile was California, thanks to a sunny location, the pioneering of solar leasing, and great cashback incentives.
 Filling out the top 5 were Hawaii, Arizona, Maryland, and Delaware.

 NerdWallet explained that they wanted to “combine the most recent and accurate data available to give homeowners a comprehensive look at key factors to consider when pondering the switch.”
 They then “compiled and quantified this key information as a guide for gauging solar advantages” in an individual’s own state.